 The Russian door-knock

-The hooker-stabbing incident
+The sex worker-stabbing incident

-Apparently, ladies of the night using Airbnb as a home base for their sordid affairs is nothing new, and certainly not constrained to Sweden.
-In one horrifying case, an NYC-based publicist rented her pad out to a woman claiming to be an Army private that was about to be shipped overseas and just needed a spot to crash for a few days.
+Apparently, ladies of the night using an Airbnb as a home base is nothing new, and certainly not exclusive to Sweden.
+In one horrifying case, an NYC-based publicist rented her pad out to a woman claiming to be an Army private that was about to be shipped overseas and needed a spot to crash for a few days.

 The poo-covered abode

 A lesson to all would-be Airbnb hosts: Do not always trust profile pics!
 When Rachel Bassini rented her East Village penthouse out to what she perceived to be an Average Joe -- complete with wife and child -- she probably didn't expect to find her home covered in used condoms, human feces, and unidentified bodily fluids.
 To add insult to crap-stained injury, Bassini looked the man, "Jeffrey," up on social media and found pictures of her crib and the massive feces-fueled shindig he threw within it.
 He also failed to return her house keys, so she lives in constant fear of the literal party pooper's return.

 The creepy owner